|

 describe values conflicts and how to

-them, and propose you have one over your religious beliefs;
+them, and propose you two have a values conflict over your religious beliefs;

 identify specifically how your values and/or

-priorities differ; (e.g. you're convinced there is a Hell, and I'm not.")
+priorities differ; (e.g. "You're convinced there are sinners and I'm not.")

 disagree about your differences.